DoctorKhan/The-Social-Game-Book/src/10_part/050_principle_playful_sovereignty.md

-# Chapter 6: Principle 2: The Sovereignty of Play
+# Principle 2: The Sovereignty of Play

 The laboratory in the desert didn't just reveal that we *could* connect; it revealed *how*.
 The secret wasn't a complex social technology, but something our culture has taught us to dismiss as childish: **Play**.